dotps1/PSAppVeyor/README.md

 # PSAppVeyor
 ### A PowerShell Module providing functions to interact with the [AppVeyor](www.appveyor.com) REST API.

-This module is still very beta, infact, we will just call it alpha.
+This module is still very beta, in fact, we will just call it alpha.

 To get started after you install/import it, you need to use the `Set-AppVeyorApiToken` cmdlet.
 You can get the reqired value from your [AppVeyor Account](https://ci.appveyor.com/api-token).